-- The Town's existing Recreation Plan was prepared in 1978 and updated in 1983 although no new open space map was done at that time.
+- The Town's existing Recreation Plan was prepared in 1978 and is out-of-date.
 The plan should be brought up to the current day and should be updated every few years to take into account changing trends and needs. - National standards cannot be solely relied upon to determine future facility needs.
-For most facility types, the Town must continue to monitor needs based on local interest, changing demographics and use patterns. - As the Recreation Commission has made great strides in recommending recreational improvements, an updated study will allow the Town to better understand how parks and recreational facilities are currently being used and the times of day and days of the week when they are in use. - In addition to analyzing use and scheduling conflicts, the study should identify facilities that are overburdened or have inadequate "resting" time.
-It should also evaluate parking and access. - The updated Recreation Plan would include recommendations for improving the use of existing parks and recreational facilities; identifying what new park and recreational facilities will be needed; providing for the appropriate maintenance of municipal park facilities; and outlining appropriate implementation strategies. - An updated Recreation Plan would also offer the Town an opportunity to broadly evaluate the costs and benefit of additional park and recreation programs.

-• Until the more detailed Recreation Plan is updated, the Town should, considering the fiscal implication, pursue the planning and implementation of park expansions and improvements as described in this Chapter.
+For most facility types, the Town must continue to monitor needs based on local interest and use patterns. - More specifically, the study is necessary for the Town to better understand how parks and recreational facilities are currently being used and the times of day and days of the week when they are in use. - In addition to analyzing use and scheduling conflicts, the study should identify facilities that are overburdened or have inadequate "resting" time.
+It should also evaluate parking and access. - The updated Recreation Plan would include recommendations for improving the use of existing parks and recreational facilities; identifying what new park and recreational facilities will be needed; providing for the appropriate maintenance of municipal park facilities; and outlining appropriate implementation strategies. - Until the more detailed Recreation Plan is updated, the Town should continue to pursue the planning and implementation of park expansions and improvements as described in this Chapter.

-Policy 9-2: Consider providing one new major community park with both indoor and outdoor active recreational facilities.
+Policy 9-2: Provide one new major community park with both indoor and outdoor active recreational facilities.